-**AS OF MAY 3, 2021 AT 8AM INDIVIDUALS WHO ARE 18 AND OVER IN 2021 AND LIVE IN ONE OF ONATRIO'S 114 HOT SPOT COMMUNITIES WILL BE ELIGIBLE TO BOOK A COVID 19 VACCINE APPOINTMENT AT A MASS IMMUNIZATION CLINIC.
+**AS OF MAY 23, 2021 INDIVIDUALS WHO ARE 12 AND OVER WILL BE ELIGIBLE TO BOOK A COVID 19 VACCINE APPOINTMENT AT A MASS IMMUNIZATION CLINIC.
 SEE BELOW FOR DETAILS.**

 In light of the continued rise in COVID-19 case numbers in Ontario, we can each do our part to reduce the spread: